manticoresoftware/manticoresearch/manual/Starting_the_server/Linux.md

 sudo systemctl enable manticore
 ```

-In some newer operating systems it can fail with error "Failed to enable unit: Unit ... is transient or generated.".
-In this case you can remove the generator and try again.
+In some newer operating systems, it may fail with an error "Failed to enable unit: Unit... is transient or generated."
+In this case, you can remove the generator and try again.
 It's unlikely you need the generator ever again after Manticore is installed.

 In Debian-based operating systems run:
 ```bash